mhBrice/thermophilization/README.md

 source("scripts/2_computeCTI.R")
 ```

-3. Then, all analyses and figures of the main text (as well as fig. S6) are obtained like so:
+3. Then, all analyses and figures of the main text (as well as fig. S6) are obtained as follow:

 ```R
 source("scripts/3_beta_trends.R")